JKorljan/Cyber-Security-Bootcamp-2021/Project1-ELKStack/README/README.md

 SSH into the control node and follow the steps below:
 -
-- Copy the [Playbooks](https://github.com/JKorljan/Cyber-Security-Bootcamp-2021/tree/main/Project1-ELKStack/Ansible/Playbooks) file to the Ansible file.
+- Copy the [Playbooks](https://github.com/JKorljan/Cyber-Security-Bootcamp-2021/tree/main/Project1-ELKStack/Ansible/Playbooks) file to the Ansible file
 - Update the [hosts](https://github.com/JKorljan/Cyber-Security-Bootcamp-2021/tree/main/Project1-ELKStack/Ansible/hosts) file to change the web and elk servers IP addresses
 - Run the playbooks using command ansible-playbook Elk-playbook.yml
 - Navigate to http://{yourIP}:5601/app/kibana/ in your web browser to check that the installation worked as expected